-The antidote to prevent failure in your online business is this. it’s to have a huge vision!
+The antidote to prevent failure in your online business is this.
+It’s to have a huge vision!
 It’s to have a big, big vision!
 Much bigger than wanting to have a larger car on the drive.
-Much bigger than wanting ann extra holiday a year.
+Much bigger than wanting an extra holiday a year.
 Much bigger than having a little bit more money in the bank.

 Have a Big Vision

 You might be thinking that Stuart’s talking about a vision that’s bigger than yourself – but it’s not.
 It really is about you, particularly in the beginning stages.
 It’s great to want to go out and save the world but often people need to save themselves first.